vincentbarr/vincentbarr.github.com/_posts/2012-05-14-gac-filipaj-education.md

 ---
 layout: post
-title: "HGac Filipaj: Unfortunately, an Education Outlier"
+title: "Gac Filipaj: Unfortunately, an Education Outlier"
 category: essais
 excerpt: Like so...
 ---
 {% include JB/setup %}

 >“The richness is in me, in my heart and in my head, not in my pockets.”
->-_[Gac Filipaj](http://news.yahoo.com/ivy-league-school-janitor-graduates-honors-182936684.html), first-generation Yugoslavian immigrant and janitor turned Columbia University graduate_
+>_[Gac Filipaj](http://news.yahoo.com/ivy-league-school-janitor-graduates-honors-182936684.html), first-generation Yugoslavian immigrant and janitor turned Columbia University graduate_

 What integrity.